matdombrock/sllm/README.md

 $ sllm why do you say that?

   This file contains code that is specific to Node.js, such as the require statement, which is not supported in browser JavaScript.

+$ sllm what is this file about? -f mute.cpp
+  This file is about demonstrating the differences between mutating a value by reference, by pointer, and not mutating it at all.
+It contains three functions, noMute, muteR, and muteP, which respectively do not mutate the value, mutate the value by reference, and mutate the value by pointer.
+There is also a print function to output the results of the functions.

+$ sllm what is this file about? -f cfg.txt
+  This file is about creating a GIF animation of Conway's Game of Life using the .sorg settings.
+The animation will have a file name of "life", a frame delay of 1, 512 frames to render, 0 generations to run before render, a canvas width of 64, a canvas height of 64, a pixel/image scale of 8, a gif color pallet of lime, and a rule set of dtsd.
+Additionally, the .sorg settings include a file to load of "noise", a center of 0, an x offset of 1, and a y offset of 1.

 ```